Roll out File Director

 The server address for the client and the website address are the same.

 - Links to the File Director Help Center:

 - Your support arrangements in case they encounter difficulties.

 - Links to the enterprise acceptable usage policy.

-- If you are not using a Public CA, the details of the enterprise SSL certificate and instructions.
+- If you are not using a Public CA, the details of the private (or enterprise) SSL certificate and instructions.

-To use an enterprise certification authority (CA), you need to install the enterprise root SSL certificate on each of the client devices.
+To use aprivate certification authority (CA), you need to install the trusted root SSL certificate on each client device.
 The instructions in this chapter provide information designed to help you install root certificates on Windows, Mac, iOS and Android clients.
 Network provisioning tools are also available for installing trusted SSL certificates on clients.
-However, these instructions focus on individual clients.
+However, the instructions here focus on individual clients.

-You only need to add a root certificate to client devices if the enterprise is using a private CA. If you experience difficulties with a certificate issued by a public CA, then review the appliance certificate configuration.
+You only need to add a root certificate to client devices if using a private CA. If you experience difficulties with a certificate issued by a public CA, then review the appliance certificate configuration.

 You can avoid having to install the trusted root certificate onto each client by using certificates signed by a public CA.